 Scenario 2 Assessment of English Language Proficiency Steps to take My student met the CELDT criterion in 2016-17.
-For example: • Students in kindergarten and grade one are considered to have met the CELDT criterion for English proficiency • Students in grades For Kindergarten and grade one, the CELDT criterion is an overall score of Early Advanced or higher.
+For example: • Students in kindergarten and grade one are considered to have met the CELDT criterion for English proficiency • Students in grades two through twelve are considered to have met the CELDT criterion for English proficiency For Kindergarten and grade one, the CELDT criterion is an overall score of Early Advanced or higher.
 The Reading and Writing domain scores usually are not considered for K-1.
-For grades two through Use your student's 2016-17 CELDT scores.
-Reclassify your student if/when all four district criteria are met. two through twelve are considered to have not met the CELDT criterion for English proficiency twelve, the CELDT criterion is an overall score of Early Advanced or higher and scores for each domain (Listening, Speaking, Reading, and Writing) at Intermediate or higher.
+For grades two through twelve, the CELDT criterion is an overall score of Early Advanced or higher and scores for each 1.
+Use your student's 2016-17 CELDT scores.
+2. Reclassify your student if/when all four district criteria are met.
+English proficiency domain (Listening, Speaking, Reading, and Writing) at Intermediate or higher.